TedBoman/AnomDet_XAI/README.md

    ```sh
    cd Docker
    ```
-5. Create .env file in the Docker directory
+5. Create a .env file in the Docker directory
 6. Set up the following environment variables:
    ```
    DATABASE_USER=<your-db-user>